ItsNothingPersonal/rust-api-warp-and-diesel/README.md

 ## Description

 My slightly modified/updated version from the one presented in this article by [Szymon Gibała](https://sgibala.com).
-I followed his [tutorial](https://sgibala.com/01-01-rust-api-with-warp-and-diesel/) but did some slight changes to the project layout out of personal preference and using the [diesel::r2d2::Builder](https://docs.diesel.rs/master/diesel/r2d2/struct.Builder.html) instead of the more generic (and 100% sufficient) connection style used in the tutorial.
+I made some slight changes to the project layout out of personal preference and used the [diesel::r2d2::Builder](https://docs.diesel.rs/master/diesel/r2d2/struct.Builder.html) instead of the more generic (and 100% sufficient) connection style used in the tutorial.
-As suggested in the tutorial, I added the "get book by id" endpoint by myself once I was done.

 I also added cargo-husky to run some basic checks once you start committing stuff and itconfig for easier handling of configuration variables.